 Then Kylie Minogue stepped in and saved my business – actually it was Kylie Minogue, Jason Donovan and the whole cast of ‘Neighbours’.

 How did this happen?
 Well, carrot cake was loved in Australia.
 The delicacy featured in many episodes.
 Young people watched the soap, and those people bought my carrot cake.
 Suddenly, I was not ahead of the curve; I was on it and one of the few specialist makers.

 Then BHS (God bless them) saw the potential to sell it with their sandwiches.
 I packaged my produce up in squares in a tuck box – and it went national.
 This is when sales took off; thanks Kylie and thanks Neighbours.

-For more stories and helpful tips and advice, read my book“How to Start a Business, When you Don’t Know How to Start a Business”.
+For more stories and helpful tips and advice, read my book“Have Fun, Make Money, Live a Better Life.
 This business starts with you and that is what is at the heart of his unique CogBiz approach, taking you through 6 CogBiz steps.
 The aim is simple – have fun, make money and live a better life.